 Joins and junctions must be readily accessible for future maintenance.

-There can be no joins between a main run and a shut-off valve on a branch to an appliance.
+There can be no joins between the main run and a shut-off valve on a branch to an appliance.

-a max of 150mm each side of a change in direction.
+a max of 150mm on each side of a change in direction.

-We used 3/8″ copper pipe for our system.
-5/16″ is used by some people but 3/8″ pipe is recommended for larger propane systems (and longer vehicles) so we installed 3/8″ to make our system future proof for possible expansion.
+We used a 3/8″ copper pipe for our system.
+5/16″ is used by some people but a 3/8″ pipe is recommended for larger propane systems (and longer vehicles) so we installed 3/8″ to make our system future-proof for possible expansion.

 Connections Without Leaks

-Copper pipe is used for propane gas all over the world, but how the connections is done differs.
-In North America and Australia flare fittings are used, and flare fittings are said to be better at handling the vibrations of a mobile propane system so we used flare fittings in our system and we suggest you do to.
+Copper pipe is used for propane gas all over the world, but how the connections are done differs.
+In North America and Australia, flare fittings are used, and flare fittings are said to be better at handling the vibrations of a mobile propane system so we used flare fittings in our system and we suggest you do too.

-Flared fitting also do not require any sealant as the gas tight seal is made with the flared copper pipe compressing into the chamfer edge of the brass fitting.
+Flared fittings also do not require any sealant as the gas-tight seal is made with the flared copper pipe compressing into the chamfered edge of the brass fitting.

 You can also use Pipe Dope, which is liquid PTFE.
-Many professionals will use both tape and liquid together and this is the method which worked best for us too.
+Many professionals will use both tape and liquid together and this is the method that worked best for us too.

 Then use the flaring tool shown below (this is the flaring tool here on Amazon) to flare the end of your copper pipe.
 It’s quite easy to do.

-To cut the copper pipe to size you really need to use a pipe cutting tool like the one below to make sure that you edges are perfect.
+To cut the copper pipe to the size you really need to use a pipe cutting tool like the one below to make sure that your edges are perfect.

-In the UK and Europe Compression Fittings are used as standard rather the flare fitting we discussed above.
+In the UK and Europe, Compression Fittings are used as standard rather than the flare fitting we discussed above.
 These use small “olives” to make the seal.

-If you live in a place where this is the standard connection then you’ll either need to order the above Flare fitting equipment specially (like we did) as they wont sell it at your local retailer, or you’ll have to have the compression fittings installed in your system.
+If you live in a place where this is the standard connection then you’ll either need to order the above Flare fitting equipment especially (like we did) as they won’t sell it at your local retailer, or you’ll have to have the compression fittings installed in your system.

-Don’t loose too much sleep over it if you have no choice, we have one on our Dometic Stove / Sink Combo Unit.
+Don’t lose too much sleep over it if you have no choice, we have one on our Dometic Stove / Sink Combo Unit.

 Checking For Leaks

-Before you use the system for the first time, make sure you are in a well ventilated area with no sparks or flames.
-It’s probably a good idea to turn off your vehicle electrical system too.
+Before you use the system for the first time, make sure you are in a well-ventilated area with no sparks or flames.
+It’s probably a good idea to turn off your vehicle’s electrical system too.

 Turn off all of the appliances and values, close the tank and make sure the solenoid is off.